 What’s the best loan term for my mortgage?

 More than 90% of mortgages are 30-year conventional loans.
-Still, you may find that a 15-year fixed-rate mortgage suits you best because you’ll pay less interest over the life of the loan — though you will have higher monthly payments.
+Still, you may find that a fixed-rate 15-year mortgage term suits you best because you’ll pay less interest over the life of the loan — though you will have higher monthly payments.

 How much should my down payment be?

 In general, lenders require a minimum down payment of at least 3% of the home price.
-To avoid paying private mortgage insurance — which protects the lender, not the homeowner — borrowers will usually need to put 20% down (though low-downpayment, no-PMI options exist for qualified borrowers).
+To avoid paying private mortgage insurance premiums — which protects the lender, not the homeowner — borrowers will usually need to put 20% down (though low down payment, no-PMI options exist for qualified borrowers).
 The average homeowner pays a down payment of between 3% and 7%.

 Can my monthly payment change over the life of the loan?

 If you take out a fixed-rate loan and do not refinance, your monthly payment will stay the same for the entire loan term.
 If you opt for an adjustable-rate mortgage, your payment will stay the same for a set period, commonly five or seven years.
 Once that time is up, your mortgage rate resets annually based on market conditions, sending your monthly payment up or down.
 The risk of a higher rate later is why it only makes sense to get an adjustable-rate mortgage if you plan to move or refinance before the fixed term is up.

-How accurate are the estimates in this calculator?
+How accurate are the estimates in this mortgage payment loan calculator?

-Rates are very individualized and are based on your specific circumstances, such as credit score, down payment, and location.
+Rates are individualized and are based on your specific circumstances, such as credit score, down payment, and location.
 While our estimates are within range of what a lender will ultimately offer you, the best way to find out is to get a quote from one of our top partners and get pre-qualified.